This post is also available in: Deutsch

-Nougatringe are made with gianduia paste (a solid paste not that stuff like Nutella) and it is possible to find vegan versions.
-They can be hard to come by, so I have made my own.
+Nougatringe are made with gianduia paste (a solid paste, nothing like Nutella).
+It is possible to find vegan versions.
+Vegan gianduia is not so hard to get in Germany.
+You can find it in the baking section and some health food stores carry it.
+But in case you can’t find it, I have included a recipe.
 For that I used hazelnut butter.
 The brand I use has a very thin consistency and it is easily pourable.
 Its texture is that of melted chocolate.
 It’s made from 100 % hazelnuts.
 I am just saying this because other brands or homemade versions might give you different results when making the gianduia paste.
-Maybe you’ll have to experiment a bit and add a certain amount of vegetable oil.
+Maybe you’ll have to experiment a bit and add a certain amount of melted coconut oil.
+Make the paste a day or two in advance, as it takes time to cool and set.

 150 g (5.3 oz) hazelnut butter